 T: 01344 412492

-Paul BidwellI have lived in the Bracknell ward of Priestwood for eight years, moving to Berkshire from Essex in 1996.
-A lifelong Labour supporter, I am also a Trustee of Age Concern, Priestwood Community Centre and an elderly day centre and am especially interested in ensuring that the elderly of Bracknell have access to quality services that allow those over 65 to enjoy a safe and full life.
+Paul BidwellI have lived in Bracknell Town for over 20 years, spending eight years as a resident of Priestwood.
+A lifelong Labour supporter, I am also a Trustee of Age Concern, Priestwood Community Centre and an elderly day centre in Wokingham.
+I am especially interested in ensuring that the elderly of Bracknell have access to quality services that allow those over 65 to enjoy a safe and full life.

-I combine my support of Labour, Trusteeship with a full-time job delivering ICT services to Local Authorities across the UK and have worked in Europe and the USA.
-I am married with three children and combine my family with a passion for sport and the arts.
+I combine my support of Labour, Trusteeships with a full-time job delivering Project Management services within the Security Industry across the UK and have worked in Europe and the USA.
+I am married with three children and combine my family with a passion for sport, West Ham and the arts, old films especially.

 M: 07711 421950

-Marc Brunel-WalkerMarc lives locally with his wife and two young children.
-Their children attend local schools.
-He works in Bracknell as an Online Marketing Manager for a major IT company.
+Marc Brunel-WalkerMarc lives locally with his wife and two children.
+Their children attend local schools and colleges.
+He works locally as director of international marketing for a software company.

-In his eight years on the Town Council, he has been on the Planning, Staffing, and Finance and General Purposes committees.
+In his sixteen years on the Town Council, he has been on the Planning, Staffing, and Finance and General Purposes committees.
 He was the Town Mayor in 2007/08.
 He is executive member for economic regeneration on Bracknell Forest Council.
 In this role, he oversees The Lexicon.